 6. You Will Miss Them Even When They Are Close

 Does it bother you that your baby quietly having their afternoon nap in the bassinet?
 Probably, you are already missing holding and cradling them.
-While awake your baby will barely leave you with some time
+While awake your baby will barely leave you with some time for yourself, but when they are just even inches away, you will miss their physical presence.

 While feeding and nurturing your baby, you develop an emotional bond with them while they begin to trust you.
 You will eventually become comfortable in your role as a mother and you will do perfectly fine.